Helm2 vs Helm3

-In this blog, we will see what is the difference between Helm2 and Helm3.
+In this blog, we will see what the difference between Helm2 and Helm3 is.

 As administrators had to manage more and more Kubernetes objects in their clusters to run their apps and infrastructure, a natural need for something to manage all of this complexity arose.
 So, the project called Helm appeared under the CNCF’s (Cloud Native Computing Foundation) umbrella.
-Since the initial launch in 2016, the project has matured and it got better and better.
-The improvements were also made possible by the fact that Kubernetes itself was improving, so Helm had more tools at its disposal it could leverage right off of Kubernetes
+Since its initial launch in 2016, the project has matured, and it has gotten better and better.
+The improvements were also made possible by the fact that Kubernetes itself was improving, so Helm had more tools at its disposal it could leverage right off of Kubernetes.

 No More Tiller

 When Helm 2 was around, Kubernetes lacked features such as Role-Based Access Control and Custom Resource Definitions.
 To allow Helm to do its magic, an extra component called Tiller, had to be installed in the Kubernetes cluster.
 So, whenever you wanted to install a Helm chart, you used the Helm (client) program installed on your local computer.
 This communicated with Tiller that was running on some server.
 Tiller, in turn, communicated with Kubernetes and proceeded to take action to make whatever you requested happen.
 So, Tiller was the middleman, so to speak.

 Besides the fact that an extra component sitting between you and Kubernetes adds complexity, there were also some security concerns.
 By default, Tiller was running in “God mode” or otherwise said, it had the privileges to do anything it wanted.
 This was good since it allowed it to make whatever changes necessary in your Kubernetes cluster to install your charts.
 But this was bad since it allowed any user with Tiller access to do whatever they wanted in the cluster.